 - Current professional situation and key points in the progress of respondents’ careers (job, type of employment, professional position, company form and size, economic sector, income, working hours, employment abroad, independent contracting or sole proprietorships, reasons for choosing current position)

-- Professional expectations (adequacy of employment, job satisfaction, opportunities utilized in looking for a job, job changes and the reasons for them, professional steps to secure respondents’ futures, assessment of professional development prospects in the future and job security)
+- Professional expectations (adequacy of employment, job satisfaction, opportunities utilized in looking for a job, job changes and the reasons for them, professional steps to secure respondents’ futures)

-- Remaining at the higher education institution (further studies, including doctoral studies; financing of further studies, including doctoral studies; usefulness of further degrees, including doctorate)
+- Remaining at the higher education institution (further studies, including doctoral studies; financing and usefulness of further studies, including doctoral studies)

 - Qualifications that employers require of graduates